 The request should be processed under the UK General Data Protection Regulation rather than the FOI Act.

+The school may refuse a request if the estimated cost of compliance would exceed £450 (the ‘appropriate limit’), calculated at £25 per staff hour regardless of seniority.
+In such cases, the school will advise the requestor and offer assistance to refine the request to bring it within the limit.

 A valid request must be made in writing, clearly explain the information being requested and provide contact details, including name, to be used for correspondence.